Syria war: The Afghans sent by Iran to fight for Assad

 Without legal residency or identity documents, he found it hard to get an education or a job.
 Fear of arrest and deportation was a daily reality.

-It was difficult to move around freely, get a driving license or even buy a Sim card for his mobile phone.
+It was difficult to move around freely, get a driving licence or even buy a Sim card for his mobile phone.

 But one day, Amir received an offer that changed everything.